agamboa7/code-for-fun/seq_checker/README.md

 # Sequence Checker

-This is a Python script that compares amino acid sequences between two FASTA files.
+This is a Python script that compares sequences between two FASTA files.
 It checks whether each sequence in a target file is also present in a reference file.

 This script was developed to verify the correctness of filtered or processed FASTA files by ensuring that all sequences originate from the original dataset.